 Meet with an editor

-Two one-hour sessions with an editor.
+One-hour sessions with an editor.
+One during the shorter camp, or two during the longer camp.
 You choose the topic, and we try to pair you with an editor in a similar genre.
 Please note: this is totally optional.
 If you'd rather take the extra time to write (or nap, or fish, or whatever), you won't hurt our feelings. :)

 Something off-site every day.
 Hiking, canoeing, trips to the Penn State Creamery, or visiting State College.